mensiomentalhealth/life-cockpit/docs/architecture.md

 - **AI-assisted orchestration** with human-in-the-loop (HITL) approval gates
 - **Portable backends** with replaceable dependencies (Swap-30 principle)
 - **Governance by design**: Idempotency, explainability, reversibility, and TTL for experiments
+- **Personal-first design**: Built for YOUR needs, YOUR patterns, YOUR life management

 ---